Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/upgrade_intro_ux.md

 After completing the upgrade procedure, your Transfer CFT {{< TransferCFT/axwayvariablesComponentVersion  >}}, exec scripts are operational.
 However, you must rebuild your programs that use C and COBOL APIs and exits.

-After performing an upgrade, all passwords are cyphered using a hard-coded key.
+After performing an upgrade, all passwords are cyphered using a hard- coded key.
 We recommend that you generate an encryption key as described in [Generate an encryption](https://docs.axway.com/bundle/TransferCFT_38_UsersGuide_allOS_en_HTML5/page/Content/Security/cipher_key.htm).

 ### Set the profile